Table of Contents

 <ResourceDictionary.MergedDictionaries>

-<ResourceDictionary Source="pack://application:,,,/Wpf.Ui;component/Styles/Theme/Dark.xaml" />
+<ResourceDictionary Source="pack://application:,,,/Wpf.Ui;component/Resources/Theme/Dark.xaml" />

-<ResourceDictionary Source="pack://application:,,,/Wpf.Ui;component/Styles/Wpf.Ui.xaml" />
+<ResourceDictionary Source="pack://application:,,,/Wpf.Ui;component/Resources/Wpf.Ui.xaml" />

 </ResourceDictionary.MergedDictionaries>